-- The less capital and the less leverage (debt) required to generate high and sustainable free cash flows, the more attractive the business is.
-That is, we look for businesses with high returns on capital that limit the use of leverage as an operational tool, as leverage may, over the long term, magnify risk more than it magnifies earnings.
+- The less capital and the less leverage (debt) required to generate high and sustainable free cash flows, the more attractive the business is to us.
+That is, we look for high return-on-capital businesses and companies that limit the use of leverage as an operational tool; leverage may, over the long term, magnify risk more than it magnifies earnings.
 The attractiveness of high-return businesses is easy to explain—a business that requires $4 of investment to deliver $1 in free cash flows is far more attractive than a business that requires $8 of investment to deliver $1 in free cash flows.
-This differential in returns on invested capital tends to get reflected in higher-valuation multiples.
+This differential in returns on invested capital tends to be reflected in higher-valuation multiples.
 For every dollar of incremental investment, there is more free cash flow available to compound shareholder value via reinvestments in the business, increased dividends, share buybacks and acquisitions of other companies.

 Significant Discount = 50% Return to Intrinsic Value

 Relative valuation approaches are relative by definition: they change with time and views on value shift based on where markets drift.
 We are absolute investors.
 We focus on absolute share prices and are not occupied with broad market movements.
 We do our best to deal with what we can directly control and limit factoring in variables that are out of our control.
 If we are content with the absolute returns offered in quality businesses, we do not need to “time” when markets are willing to overpay for stocks.
 We know what we do not know.
 That is, we know that there are too many variables involved to make the correct call on how valuations will move in the near term.
 The greater the number of variables, the lower the probability of success.
 We do not like probabilities that get close to zero.
 In our view, the best way to win is to refrain from betting.